haklein/tlv320aic31xx/README.md

 # TLV320AIC31xx codec configuration utility

-This is not tested on real hardware, not yet complete and likely has some rough edges.
+This has just been tested with the TLV320AIC3100 on a ACEV-1B eval board (i2c test points and ground hooked up to an esp33).
+It does not support all codec functions yet (like mic AGC) and likely has some rough edges.

 ## Host simulation